Eros International Media Ltd Directors Report.

 |3 Proposed Non- Convertible Debentures (that may be issued by the Company in future depending on various factors)||CARE||CARE A+ (Single A plus)|

 |4 Commercial Papers/ Short Term Debt||CARE||CARE A1 (A One)|

 The information required under Section 197 of the Companies Act, 2013 and the rules made thereunder, as amended, has been given in the Annexure E appended hereto and forms part of this Report.

-The particulars of loans, guarantees and investments made /given by the Company in the year 2015 - 16 as per Section 186 of the Companies Act, 2013 is stated in the Notes to Account which forms part of this
+Details of loans, guarantees and investments made /given by the Company in the year 2016-2017 under the provisions of Section 186 of the Companies Act, 2013 read with the Companies (Meetings of Board and its Powers) Rules, 2014, as on 31 March, 2017, are set out in the Notes to the Standalone Financial Statements of the Company forming part of this Annual Report.

 |Number of complaints filed during the year||Nil|

 |Number of cases pending as on the end of the||Nil|